szabgab/dancer-spa-book-source/manuscript/jquery.md

 ## jQuery for off-line development - best of both worlds

-If we use jQuery from a CDN and then we go off-line to develop our code while not connected to the internet we might have a problem.
+If we use jQuery from a CDN and then we go off-line to develop our code while not connected to the Internet we might have a problem.
-If we are lucky and our browser cached the jQuery file then everything will work fine, but if the browser has not cached it, or if the cache has expired, (for example because we loaded lots of other things and the disk limite forced the browser to discard the jQuery file we need for our site) then we won't be able to develop.
+If we are lucky and our browser cached the jQuery file then everything will work fine, but if the browser has not cached it, or if the cache has expired, (for example because we loaded lots of other things and the disk limit forced the browser to discard the jQuery file we need for our site) then we won't be able to develop.

 There is a way however that will allow us to enjoy both worlds.